DIVINE ANTIDOTE FOR DESPAIR

 Friend, arise today and shake off the dust of failure, rejection, pity or disappointment!

 God loves you and will never give up on you.
 God’s thoughts toward you are “thoughts of peace and not of evil, to give you a future and a hope.”
 (Jer.
 29:11 NKJV).

 Your best is yet to come.
 Greater and better things still lie ahead of you.
 You have every reason to rejoice and be excited in Christ.

 All the promises that God has given you will still come to pass, for God cannot lie.
 Therefore, lay hold on the hope that is set before you (Heb.
 6:18).

-Don’t ever lose hope in God, thereby giving up in despair!
+Don’t ever lose hope in God, thereby giving into despair!

 The Scripture encourages you to “Be of good courage, and He shall strengthen your heart, all you who hope in the LORD.”
 (Psa.
 31:24 NKJV).

 My friend, “hope in the LORD from this time forth and forever.”
 (Psa.
 131:3 NKJV).

 Prayer: My Dear Heavenly Father, thank You for begotten me to a good and living hope in Christ.
 Dear Holy Spirit, strengthen me daily as I wait quietly, patiently, and excitedly for the fulfillment of God’s promises concerning my life, family, career, business, or ministry, in Jesus’ name.
 Amen.